sabba11/PACS_FEMG_Abbate_Di_Primio/FEMG/README.md

  - `Makefile`: Makefile to compile the code.
 It should not be called by users from this folder, as it is called from the Makefile contained in the upper level directory (also for partial compilations).
  - `Makefile.inc`: auxiliary Makefile.
 This file should not be modified.

+ Further information is contained in the reference documentation.